yuchen-zhu/yuchen-zhu.github.io/_pages/about.md

   - /about.html
   -
 ---
-I am a 3rd-year PhD student at the [Centre for Artificial Intelligence, University College London](https://www.ucl.ac.uk/ai-centre/), working on causal inference and abstraction, supervised by [Matt Kusner](http://mkusner.github.io), [Ricardo Silva](http://www.homepages.ucl.ac.uk/~ucgtrbd/).
+I am a final-year PhD student at the [Centre for Artificial Intelligence, University College London](https://www.ucl.ac.uk/ai-centre/), working on causal inference and abstraction, supervised by [Matt Kusner](http://mkusner.github.io) and [Ricardo Silva](http://www.homepages.ucl.ac.uk/~ucgtrbd/).
 I have also worked extensively with [Arthur Gretton](https://www.gatsby.ucl.ac.uk/~gretton/) on the intersection of Kernel Methods and Causal Inference.
 I am affiliated with [ELLIS](https://ellis.eu/phd-postdoc); my industry host is [Dominik Janzing](https://janzing.github.io/).

 My research interests are three-fold: 1. in understanding the foundations of how causal structures arise from fine-grained models, 2. in causal inference under weak observability conditions such as hidden confounding and mismeasured treatments, and 3. how causality plays a role in understanding the behaviour of modern deep learning models.